 I don’t know about you, but I’m ready for cold and flu season to end.
 With a new baby in the house we’ve really tried to be careful around here.
 I’ve trained Kula Baby to wash his hands so many times a day… I might be unknowingly raising a mini Howard Hughes!

 I don’t always follow this recipe.
 The great thing about stock is that you can use whatever veggies you have on hand.
-Make it without chicken bones for a vegetable broth or with chicken bones for a gelatin-rich bone broth.
 Kombu adds important trace minerals like magnesium and potassium to the broth and can be purchased at any health food store.

 When filling your stock pot with veggies, use clean but UNpeeled veggies.
 The peels have added minerals that add to your stock!

-- 4 unpeeled carrots, cut into halves or thirds
+- 4 carrots unpeeled, cut into halves or thirds

 - 2 sweet potatoes or yams, quartered

-- 6-10 unpeeled garlic cloves, cut in half
+- 6-10 cloves garlic unpeeled, cut in half

 - 1 bay leaf

-- Bring pot to a boil and then simmer for 2-6 hours.
+Bring pot to a boil and then simmer for 2-6 hours.
 The longer you simmer, the better.
-Skim the fat off the top as you simmer with a paper towel.
 Add water when your vegetables start to peak through.

-- When you have simmered long enough, strain broth through a fine mesh colander or strainer into a heat proof container (we use glass).
+When you have simmered long enough, strain broth through a fine mesh colander or strainer into a heat proof container (we use glass).
 Allow to cool to room temperature before storing in fridge or freezer.
-Skim more fat off the top as it cools (if making a chicken broth).
 I keep several containers in our freezer so I can make soup at any time!